ABM & A-1 Logo Small

 Disadvantages

-There are a few potential disadvantages to using roller mills in certain applications.
-One disadvantage is that roller mills tend to produce a lot of dust and noise, which can be a concern in some settings.
-Both can be mitigated by enclosing the mill in a “milling room” and using dust collection.
-This is typically the preferred solution by municipalities because they don’t understand that roller mills don’t produce dust fine enough to explode in most applications, but if they are open to reason, the dust can also be eliminated by using a dust-tight mill with dust-tight ports.
+Cheaper roller mills can seem to produce a lot of noise or dust, but will still probably be quieter than another type of mill would be.
+Even with a cheap mill, both can be mitigated by enclosing the mill in a “milling room” and using dust collection.
+This is typically the preferred solution by municipalities because they don’t understand that roller mills don’t produce dust fine enough to explode in many applications, but if they are open to reason, the dust can also be eliminated by using a dust-tight mill with dust-tight ports.
 This is an integrator-specific solution you should inquire about if interested.

 Another potential disadvantage of roller mills is that they may not be as effective at grinding or crushing materials that are extremely hard or moist.